Asian Americans’ contributions to the US workforce are as varied and diverse as the demographic group itself.

 Asians make up 6.6% of the US workforce.
 In computer and math occupations, though, they make up 23.3%, or a 16.7 percentage point overrepresentation, the highest of any field.
 This field includes software developers and computer systems analysts.

 Asian Americans are also more represented in relatively high-paying architecture, engineering, and life and social science occupations.
-Asian Americans make up 32.8% of computer hardware engineers and 31% of medical scientists, where median weekly earnings are $1,889 and $1,612, respectively.
+They’re 36.4% of computer hardware engineers and 43.1% of medical scientists, where median weekly earnings are $2,277 and $1,544. respectively.

 Keep up with the latest data and most popular content.